Asean set to exclude Myanmar junta chief from online summit

-BANGKOK - Asean foreign ministers met online on Friday (Oct 15) after the Myanmar junta made clear it rejected a key plank of the bloc's road map to resolving the country's crisis.
+Asean foreign ministers met online yesterday after the Myanmar junta made clear it rejected a key plank of the bloc's road map to resolving the country's crisis.

 According to a Reuters report citing sources, the ministers agreed that Myanmar's military chief Min Aung Hlaing - who seized power in a Feb 1 coup - would not be invited to attend the online Asean summit from Oct 26 to 28.